informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

    - Light Client Verification.
 As a result, a header of the required height has been downloaded from and verified with the primary.
    - Light Client Fork Detections.
 As a result the header has been cross-checked with the secondaries.
-In case the is a fork we submit "proof of fork" and exit.
+In case there is a fork we submit "proof of fork" and exit.